Profiles — Named Config Sets #

 Selecting a profile #

-Profiles declare facets; CLI flags query facets.
+Profiles declare selection tags under facets:; CLI flags query those tags.

-pytest --test-phase=validation # one facet
+pytest --test-phase=validation # one tag

-pytest --test-phase=production --product=tps54302 # two facets
+pytest --test-phase=production --part=tps54302 # two tags

-pytest # no facets → baseline
+pytest # no tags → baseline

-Litmus auto-synthesizes a --<facet>=<value> CLI flag for every facet key declared under any profile's facets: block.
-The facet query must match exactly one profile:
+Litmus auto-synthesizes a --<key>=<value> CLI flag for every facets: key declared under any profile.
+The query must match exactly one profile:

---test-profile=<name> is an escape hatch: it selects by profile name regardless of facets.
+--test-profile=<name> selects by profile name directly, bypassing facet matching.
 Facet flags passed alongside cross-check against the named profile's declared facets and error on mismatch.

 Profile shape #